bulga138/script-navigator/README.md

 ### Nothing happens when I click

-  - Try running the `Script Jumper: Re-index Workspace` command from the Command Palette.
+  - Try running the `Script Navigator: Re-index Workspace` command from the Command Palette.
   - Ensure the `package.json` containing the script is not inside a `node_modules` folder (which are ignored by the indexer).
-  - Check the `Script Jumper` output channel for any errors.
+  - Check the `Script Navigator` output channel for any errors.

 ## 🏷️ Release Notes

 **0.1.0**

-  - Initial release of Script Jumper.
+  - Initial release of Script Navigator.
   - Support for `package.json` `scripts` and `bin` navigation.
   - Support for jumping from `Jenkinsfile`, `.js`, `.ts`, and other files.
   - Advanced binary and path resolution.